JonathanGrossman/python_basics/02_getting_started.md

 Python 3.7.7
 ```

+You don't need both versions installed.
+You will probably work with one or the other.
+As for which one you should use, it depends.
+If you're starting out learning Python or don't have any Python 2 projects, you should probably work with Python 3.
+However, if you have a specific need to use Python 2, then make sure you have it installed.

-If you don't have a Python version installed, you should install it.
+If you don't have installed the Python version you want to work with, you should install it.
 To download Python, visit the [Python downloads](https://www.python.org/downloads/) page.
 Find Check to make sure you're in the page for your operating sysmte (for instance, Mac, Windows, etc.).
 Choose the version you want to download and follow the installation instructions.

 When installation is complete, check again whether Python is installed.
 Depending upon which version you installed, enter in the terminal `python --version` to check for Python 2 or `python3 --version` to check for Python3.